Call for Abstracts and Registration Information

 Follow this link https://www.hilton.com/en/hi/groups/personalized/P/PNSLGHH-GTC-20191114/index.jhtml?WT.mc_id=POG to reserve on-site lodging at The Lodge at Gulf State Park.
 The Lodge at Gulf State Park will fill up fast so book early!

 The Lodge at Gulf State Park is a Hilton property for those who are Hilton Honors members.
-We obtained a reduced room rate of $125 per night (plus taxes and fees).
+We obtained a reduced room rate of $125 per night (plus taxes and fees) but you must reserve a room before October 22 to receive the reduced rate.
 The Lodge at Gulf State Park will honor the reduced room rate 2 days prior to the meeting and 2 days after the meeting for those who want to increase their stay at the beautiful Alabama coast.

 Driving directions to The Lodge at Gulf State Park: